 Dental injuries are the most common type of oral and facial injury to occur during sports activities.
 The good news is most of these dental injuries are preventable by wearing a sports mouth guard.
 Mouth guards can help prevent more than 200,000 oral injuries annually.
 Statistics show that every athlete has about a 10% chance per season of having an oral injury and/or accident occur.

 Some common traumas that can occur to teeth while keeping active are tooth fractures (some of which may not be easily repaired), tooth avulsion (when the entire tooth is knocked out of the mouth), and tooth intrusion (when the entire tooth is pushed into the gums).
 Any one of these dental accidents requires immediate medical or dental attention to increase the chances of a successful treatment and outcome.
 Therefore, a properly fitted sports mouth guard can certainly prevent a range of injuries.

 At Maple Dental Hygiene Care, Pina Mazza, Registered Dental Hygienist (RDH), can properly construct mouth guards and can be made in a variety of colors to make them easier to find and decrease the chances of children losing them.

-Visit Maple Dental Hygiene Care for your custom sports mouth guard and other dental hygiene services.
+Visit Maple Dental Hygiene Care for your custom sports mouth guard in Vaughan.